DavidPeterWatson/Coding/Coding.md

 camelCase for parameters

-\_underscore for private variables?
+_underscore for private variables

-?

 ## Use smart variables

 Using smart variables is very important if you want to make your code even slightly decipherable after a time away.

 The obvious tip is to name the variables based on what they do.
-So, maybe don&#39;t call the user name string MonkeyWrench –  call it UserName.
+So, maybe don't call the user name string MonkeyWrench –  call it UserName.

 Where possible, try to make your code read in a manner similar to English.
 This is something that becomes especially apparent when using Booleans (true or false statements).